bondgh0954/Kubernetes-project4/README.md

  Create a deployment for the application to pull the image from the registry using the secret created in minikube<br/>
  <img src='./kam/im7.png' height="80%" width="80%" alt="Disk Sanitization Steps">

+ Deployment is created
   <img src='./kam/im8.png' height="80%" width="80%" alt="Disk Sanitization Steps">

+  pod is running in minikube
    <img src='./kam/im9.png' height="80%" width="80%" alt="Disk Sanitization Steps">